TOMATOFQY/MyChiCV/README.md

 # Chi CV template, but in Typst and Chinese

-Rip-off of [rip-off of skyzh's CV, but Typst](https://github.com/matchy233/typst-chi-cv-template) and [rip-off of skyzh's CV](https://github.com/matchy233/chi-cv-template), using [Typst](https://typst.app/).
+Rip-off of [rip-off of skyzh's CV, but Typst](https://github.com/matchy233/typst-chi-cv-template) and [rip-off of skyzh's CV in Latex](https://github.com/matchy233/chi-cv-template), adapted for use with Typst and added support for Chinese.

 ## Usage